CNBC Releases New Edition of Top States for Business

-The Tax Foundation released the 2020 State Business Tax Climate Index (SBTCI) October 22nd, 2019.
+The Tax Foundation released the 2021 State Business Tax Climate Index (SBTCI) in October of 2020.
 The major features of the SBTCI remain unchanged from earlier editions.
 The fundamental criticisms of their methodology remain as salient as ever:

 - The State Business Tax Climate Index purports to measure a state’s “tax competitiveness” but the index bears very little relationship to what businesses actually pay in taxes in one state versus another.
-Of the 10 supposedly “worst” states in terms of business taxation, 6 actually ranked among the 21 states with the lowest business taxes, including two among the lowest 10.
+Of the Tax Foundation’s worst 7 states (those with the least competitive tax systems based on the SBTCI), 4 are among the 15 states with the lowest actual taxes on business.
 Read more.

 - Scoring well on the SBTCI does not mean a state will experience more growth; the Tax Foundation provides no evidence that their index actually predicts growth and research has generally found that it does not.
 Read more.

-As it does every year, the TF has changed the weights applied to the five broad components of the index; sales taxes are a little less important, property taxes a little more important, in the 2020 index compared to the 2019.
-There were also small changes in the weighting of particular measures within the corporate, sales and property tax components.
-This means that changes in a state’s ranking from 2019 to 2020 could be due to changes in state policy, but could be also due to the addition of measures and changes in weights.
+As it does every year, the TF has changed the weights applied to the five broad components of the index; property taxes are little less important, in the 2021 index compared to the 2020.
+This means that changes in a state’s ranking from 2020 to 2021 could be due to changes in state policy, but could be also due to the addition of measures and changes in weights.

 The Failure of the Kansas Experiment